US highways in Iowa

 • Most maps between 1960 and the late 1970s show US 30 as four lanes between Dow City and US 59 in Denison.
 This was because it was indeed a four-lane highway during this time, but according to Dave Vetter in a July 2003 e-mail, two of the four lanes were removed in the mid-1970s as a result of a resurfacing project.
 (After two-way traffic was moved onto the former eastbound lanes, the former westbound lanes were considered unnecessary and never rebuilt.)
 The short four-lane segment now ends west of the Denison airport; right-of-way for two extra lanes is still present west of there, along with a couple of guardrails.

-• A new interchange with County Road R70 (580th Avenue) east of Ames is scheduled for completion in the fall of 2024.
+• A new interchange with County Road R70 (580th Avenue) east of Ames opened October 14, 2024.

 • An Iowa DOT planning study released in September 2019 recommended upgrading the remaining segments between Lisbon and De Witt to a "super-2" highway with paved shoulders and more passing lanes.
 The Highway 30 Coalition and the Clinton County Board of Supervisors, both of which favor upgrading the remaining segment to four lanes, have opposed this plan.